 The use of semantic styling is encouraged by the IDPF as it ensures focus is kept on how the data is represented, not just how it looks when rendered.

 8. Changing iOS’s Default Settings

-There are default settings that I prefer to change when creating an EPUB in order to have a more stylized layout that is visually appealing and consistent between an iOS and Android device.
+There are default settings that I prefer to change when creating an EPUB to have a more stylized layout that is visually appealing and consistent between an iOS and Android device.
 The Type setting for iBooks on an iOS device that is automatically set to justified has to be turned off.
 Below is a screenshot from my iPad with the setting circled in yellow.

 iBooks automatically renders default purple link colors in publications.
 You have the option to choose the color the links appear or use the default render color.
-If you want to choose the color, you will need to use a color code name within the CSS, rather than a hex color or RGB value, in order to create your own custom link color.
+If you want to choose the color, you will need to use a color code name within the CSS, rather than a hex color or RGB value, to create your custom link color.
 However, it is important to consider that you may risk harming your legibility if the users have non-default color combinations or night mode enabled on their reader.

 9. EPUB Distribution Considerations and Recommended E-readers